rust-lang/blog.rust-lang.org/posts/inside-rust/2020-07-09-lang-team-path-to-membership.md

----
-layout: post
-title: "Lang team design meeting: path to membership"
-author: Niko Matsakis
++++
+layout = "post"
-description: "Lang team design meeting: path to membership"
+title = "Lang team design meeting: path to membership" author = "Niko Matsakis" description = "Lang team design meeting: path to membership" team = "the lang team <https://www.rust-lang.org/governance/teams/lang>"
-team: the lang team <https://www.rust-lang.org/governance/teams/lang>
----
++++

 This week the [lang team] design meeting was on the topic of the "path to membership".
 This blog post gives a brief summary; you can also read